 The common hacking techniques in this blog post range from the lazy to advanced, but all of them exploit different vulnerabilities to access your data or infect you with malware.
 If you understand them, you’ll be empowered to protect yourself online.

-Can NordVPN protect you: IT DEPENDS.
-NordVPN’s Cybersec feature can stop you from being redirected to malicious sites, but your best defense is a secure browser and a plugin that blocks ads and pop-ups.
+✅ ⛔️ Can NordVPN protect you: IT DEPENDS.
+NordVPN’s Threat Protection feature can stop you from being redirected to malicious sites, but your best defense is a secure browser and a good ad blocker.
 If you do click on ads, try to stick to more trusted ad distributors, like Google or Facebook.

 This is an attack that can follow a data breach at a server hosting many users’ login information.
 It works under the assumption that many people use the same password across multiple sites, which is unfortunately true.
 After using a vulnerability to access login info, the hacker can try using the same info on a more sensitive website to gain access to more dangerous and damaging information.